George0097/JavaCalculator/README.md

-A simple Calculator project written in Java.
+A simple calculator project written in Java.